Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Testing for CVaR Fairness

-In the worst-case-scenario, when $\bw$ maximizes the R\'enyi entropy the sample complexity is upper bounded by $O\left(|\gp|^{\frac{1}{2}} \big/ ((1 - \alpha)\epsilon^2) \right)$ providing a smaller sample complexity than i.i.d. testing using standard multi-group fairness metrics as shown in Proposition \ref{prop:hyptest_lower_bound} --- R\'enyi entropy is maximized for $w_g = \frac{1}{|\gp|}$ for all $g \in \gp$.
 Moreover, when the model auditor can control the data collection process, they can choose to sample according to Algorithm \ref{alg:hypothesis_test} to decrease the sample complexity further.
 For example, when the model auditor has access to at least $2$ samples of any given group $g \in \gp$ in the population and can perform non-i.i.d. sampling, they can use attribute specific sampling.
 Next, we show that by choosing $M_g$ using attribute specific sampling (Definition \ref{def:attributesampling}), we can get a bound on the probability of error for the $\epsilon$-test that is independent of $\bw$.
 We show this result in Theorem \ref{thm:att_upper_new}.